Meadowlarke/Bibliography/Bibliography.md

 88: Conclusion, and the hearing-centric persepctive.

+##### Manuel, Peter.
+"Improvisation in Latin Dance Music: History and Style."
+In _In the Course of Performance: Studies in the World of Musical Improvisation,_ edited by Bruno Nettl with Medlinda Russel, 127-147.
+Chicago, University of Chicago Press.

 ##### Marsden, Alan.
 "Schenkerian Analysis by Computer: A Proof of Concept." _Journal of New Music Research_ 39, no. 3 (2010): 269-289.